MirageTurtle/dotfiles/README.md

   + Copilot
   + lsp
 	+ style: background, font_color, etc.
+  + Others
 	+ Something about replace
 	+ Some shortcut like vscode habit shortcut
 	  + Move a line or some lines up or down
 + HammerSpoon
   + Window
 	+ Undo window resize